aaronw3373/DataMiningProject/README.md

  	python main.py

-The User will be asked which year they are interested in.
+The User will then be prompted a menu:

-The User will then be given an option to gather, clean, and process data (yes/no)
+	[1]: Gather, clean, and process data

-If yes, the User will be asked if they want to remove outliers (yes/no)

-If no, the User will be asked if they want to compare data (yes/no)
+	[2]: Compare Boxcharts

--- **[Both saved graphs for outliers and outliers removed for that year must exist]**
+ 		-- **[Both saved graphs for outliers and outliers removed for that year must exist]

+	[3]: Analyze Data

+		[1]: League Analysis

+ 		[2]: Player Analysis

 ## Authors